wikimedia/eslint-config-node-services/README.md

 # eslint-config-node-services
-Simple config module for eslint, used by node services at WMF.
+Simple config module for eslint, used by node services at Wikimedia.

 Used by:
  - [RESTBase](https://github.com/wikimedia/restbase)